bitcoin/bitcoin/doc/developer-notes.md

     should not interact with the user.
 That's where View classes come in.
 The converse also
     holds: try to not directly access core data structures from Views.

+- Avoid adding slow or blocking code in the GUI thread.
+In particular do not add new `interface::Node` and `interface::Wallet` method calls, even if they may be fast now, in case they are changed to lock or communicate across processes in the future.

+  Prefer to offload work from the GUI thread to worker threads (see `RPCExecutor` in console code as an example) or take other steps (see https://doc.qt.io/archives/qq/qq27-responsive-guis.html) to keep the GUI responsive.

+  - *Rationale*: Blocking the GUI thread can increase latency, and lead to hangs and deadlocks.

 Subtrees
 ----------